Syed Ali Hasan

 Khan Bahadur Syed Ali Hasan was the captain of the 'MAO College Cricket Club', Superintendent of Police, Deputy Inspector General of Police and Inspector-General of Police in India.
 In 1930, he was knighted with the title of Khan Bahadur by British India.

 Biography

 He completed his BA from Muhammadan Anglo-Oriental College, Aligarh in 1902.
-During student life, he played cricket and remained the Captain of the Muhammadan Anglo-Oriental College Cricket team for three consecutive years from 1899–1902.
+During student life, he played cricket and remained the Captain of the Muhammadan Anglo-Oriental College Cricket team for three consecutive years from 1899 to 1902.
 In his professional and administrative life, he became the Superintendent of Police (India) and then Deputy Inspector General of Police (DIG).
 He retired as DIG from Farrukhabad.
 After retirement, he was reemployed and appointed as Inspector-General of Police (IG) in Gwalior.
 In 1930, he was knighted with the title of Khan Bahadur by British India.
 He died in 1962 at Lucknow.